CASFRI/PostgreSQL-Table-Translation-Framework/README.md

       * Map(int, text, text, boolean)

 # Adding Custom Helper Functions
-* Additional helper functions can be written in PL/pgSQL and must follow the following conventions:
+* Additional helper functions can be written in PL/pgSQL.
+They must follow the following conventions:

-  * Validation functions must return type boolean.
+  * All helper functions (validation and translation) must accept only text values.
-  * All helper functions should raise an exception when any parameter (other than the source value) is null or of an invalid type.
+  * All helper functions (validation and translation) must raise an exception when parameter other than the source value are NULL or of an invalid type.
-  * All validation helper functions should accept only text values.
-  * All helper functions should test for NULL and return FALSE when the the source value is NULL.
+  * Validation functions must always return a boolean.
+They must handle NULL and empty values and return the appropriate boolean value.
-  * Translation helper functions should only accept parameters of the right type.
-  * No helper function should be implemented as VARIADIC accepting an arbitrary number of parameters.
-If an arbitrary number of parameters must be supported, it should be supported as list of value passed as a text value separated by a comma or a semicolon.
+  * Helper function should NOT be implemented as VARIADIC accepting an arbitrary number of parameters.
+If an arbitrary number of parameters must be supported, it should be supported as lists of text values separated by a comma or a semicolon.

 # Known issues
-1. Single quotes in the translation file are not allowed.
+1. Single quotes in the translation file are not yet allowed.
-2. Helper functions contain VARIADIC parameters.

 # Credit
-Pierre Racine

-Pierre Vernier

-Marc Edwards
+Pierre Racine, Center for forest research, University Laval

+Pierre Vernier, Center for forest research, University Laval

+Marc Edwards, Center for forest research, University Laval